Financial document

 Library support for open access

-In addition to direct financial support for uOttawa researchers, the library invests in the various open access initiatives listed here that benefit the global research community.
+In addition to financial support for uOttawa researchers, the library invests in the various open access initiatives listed here that benefit the global research community.

 If you have an open access initiative to suggest, please contact us.